Tri-Counties Genealogy & History by Joyce M. Tice

 HARTIGAN - BUCHAUER

-Mrs. Colleen Marie Hartigan Age 47, of 311 Thistle Lane, Statesville, NC, passed away Friday, May 20, 2005, at her home following a courageous battle against cancer.
+Mrs. Colleen Marie Hartigan Age 47, of 311 Thistle Lane, Statesville, NC, died Friday, May 20, 2005, at her home following a courageous battle against cancer.
 She was born March 30, 1958 in Rochester, New York, and was the daughter of Mrs. Nancy Smith Hartigan of Big Flats, NY, and the late William S. Hartigan, Jr. She was a graduate of Williamsville North High School, Williamsville, NY, and of St. Bonaventure University, Olean, NY.
 On October 24, 1981 she was married to Brian Townsend Buchauer who survives.
 She was a member of St. Philip the Apostle Catholic Church in Statesville, and was the Faith Formation Director for the Church.
 She received her teaching license after attending U.N.C.
 Charlotte and later earned her National Board Certification for teaching.
 She was employed as a fourth grade teacher at East Iredell Elementary School in Statesville.
 In addition to her mother and husband, she is survived by one son, Brian Patrick Buchauer, a student at Appalachian State University; one daughter, Megan Maureen Buchauer, a senior at Statesville High School; five brothers, Robert Hartigan, Corning, NY, William S. Hartigan III and wife, Janice, Big Flats, NY, Geoffrey Hartigan and wife, Lisa, Elmira, Patrick Hartigan and wife, Patricia, Newport News, VA, and James Hartigan and wife, Martina, Horseheads, NY; three sisters, Kathy H. Rathbun and husband, Dellivan, Horseheads, NY, Patricia H. Huten and husband, Tim, Big Flats, NY, and Nancy H. Swartz and husband, Paul, Big Flats, NY.
 She is also survived by her mother-in-law, Dorothy Buchauer, Eden, NY; a sister-in-law, Carol B. Lewis and husband, Tom, Eden, NY; and by 24 precious nieces and nephews.
 A sister, Maureen Hartigan; and niece, Ellen Swartz, preceded her in death.
 A Mass of Christian Burial will be celebrated on Wednesday, May 25th, at 11 a.m. at St. Philip The Apostle Catholic Church, officiated by Rev. Fr.
 Peter Fitzgibbons.
 Interment will be at a later date in the St. Peter and Paul Cemetery, Elmira, NY.
 A Rosary Prayer Service will be on Tuesday at 6:30, followed by visitation from 7 to 9 p.m. at Nicholson Funeral Home in Statesville, NC.
 Memorials may be made to the Maureen Hartigan Scholarship Fund at Nazareth College in Rochester, NY.

 HARTNETT Patricia